AnatomicMaps/flatmap-maker/README.rst

     miscellaneous:
-      --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --id ID               Set explicit ID for flatmap, overriding manifest --single-svg          Source is a single SVG file, not a flatmap manifest
+      --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --id ID               Set explicit ID for flatmap, overriding manifest --single-file {celldl,svg}    Source is a single file of the designated type, not a flatmap manifest

     Required arguments:
       --output OUTPUT       base directory for generated flatmaps